 During a period of (partial) absenteeism, you simply accrue leave hours.
 However, for employees with full employment and a 40-hour working week, the accrual of flexible working hours stops after 6 months of (partial) absenteeism due to illness.

-The intention is that you continue to take normal leave during a longer period of absence.
-During this leave you are exempt from reintegration obligations.
-You request leave digitally from your manager via My HR.
-When taking leave, the hours are written off in accordance with the work pattern that you would work if you were not ill.
-Please note: leave should not hinder recovery or reintegration into work.
-Coordinate this with the company doctor/employability coach.
+It is the important that you continue to take ordinary leave during a longer period of absence.
+During this leave, you are exempt from reintegration obligations and do not have to be available to your employer.
+You really are on leave then.
+You apply for leave digitally to your manager via My HR.
+When you take leave, the hours are booked off in accordance with your normal work pattern.
+Make sure that leave does not hinder your reintegration.
+The company doctor may be asked for advice on this.

-If you do not take leave or do not take enough leave, you run the risk that leave hours will expire because you have not taken them on time (see University of Twente Leave Regulations).
-An exception applies to employees who were unable to take (part of) their leave hours for medical reasons because there were no usable opportunities to reintegrate into work.
-They reserve the right to take these hours in a later period.
-In general, this is only the case if you have been admitted to a hospital or other healthcare institution and/or are bedridden.
-Or if you depend on others for activities in daily life and are not self-reliant.
-The company doctor advises in assessing this.
+If you do not or not sufficiently take leave, you run the risk of losing leave hours because you did not take them on time (see leave regulation University of Twente).
+An exception applies here if you were unable to take (part of) your leave hours for medical reasons because there were no feasible possibilities to reintegrate into work.
+You retain the right to take these hours in a later period.
+In general, this is only the case if you have been admitted to a hospital or other care institution and/or are bedridden.
+Or if you depend on others to carry out activities of daily living and are not self-reliant.
+The company doctor may be asked to advise on this.

 - The process in accordance with the requirements of ‘Wet Verbetering Poortwachter’

 The following flow chart shows the various stages in the absence and reintegration process for the first and second years of illness.

 - Documents in first and second years of illness